Low End Mac Reader Specials

 Mac LC, 1990-92

 Back in 1990, the IIci sold for about $5,000.
 More affordable than the IIfx, it still wasn't a home computer by any stretch of the imagination.
 Apple addressed that with the $2,400 Macintosh LC in October 1990.
-Coupled with an inexpensive (for Apple, whose 13" monitor typically sold for $750-800) 12" color monitor, the LC was the most affordable color Mac ever.
-And, for educators who couldn't even afford that, Apple offered a special dual-floppy version to the education market.
+Coupled with an inexpensive (for Apple, whose 13" monitor typically sold for $750-800) 12" color monitor, the LC was the most affordable color Mac to date.
+And, for educators who couldn't afford even that, Apple offered a special dual-floppy version to the education market at an even lower price.

-Things Apple did to keep the cost down and keep the LC from competing with more expensive Macs were using a 16 MHz 68020 processor (the same one used in the 1987 Mac II), only giving it a single expansion slot, using a 16-bit system board so it only needed two SIMM slots for memory, and all this allowing use of a very compact power supply.
+Things Apple did to keep the cost down and keep the LC from competing with more expensive Macs were using a 16 MHz 68020 processor (the same one used in the 1987 Mac II), only giving it a single expansion slot, and using a 16-bit system board (so it only needed two SIMM slots for memory).
+All this allowed use of a very compact power supply.

 But the other big reason for the LC was the vast number of Apple II computers in schools around the world.
 Apple wanted to migrate the schools to Macs, but they balked at losing their huge investment in Apple II software.
 Apple's solution: an Apple IIe on a card that fit inside the LC.
 Coupled with a 5.25" floppy, schools could now run both Mac and Apple II software.